Indian Railways: High-speed rail

 Rajdhani Express introduced in 1969 were the first trains to reach speeds of up to 120 kph.
 Shatabdi Express introduced in 1988, are capable of running at a maximum speed of 150 kph.
 In 2019, Vande Bharat Express was launched with self-propelled EMU train-sets capable of reaching maximum speed of 180 kph with operational speeds restricted to 130-160 kph.
-A non-airconditioned semi-high speed train-set hauled by two modified WAP-5 locomotives was launched as Amrit Bharat Express.
-A high-speed rail line is under-construction between Mumbai and Ahmedabad which will become the first true high-speed rail line when completed in 2026.
+A non-air-conditioned semi-high speed train-set hauled by two modified WAP-5 locomotives was launched as Amrit Bharat Express.
+A high-speed rail line is under construction between Mumbai and Ahmedabad which will become the first true high-speed rail line when completed in 2026.